Adapters

 end

-can continue to build the adapter, adding belongs_to
+can continue to build the adapter, adding belongs_to, statistics, and

 more.
 View the adapter documentation for the full API.